Arianee/uat/readme.md

   Scenario: Dev can interact with form
     Given user set input '#inputId' with 'value'
+    Given '#inputId' input value should contain 'value' Given '#inputId' input value should NOT contain 'notTheVal'

   Scenario: Dev can check after a period of time
     Then user does not see '.removed-loader' after 5 seconds